Plastic Surgery Interactive / Ocbody.com is a community service of John Di Saia MD

-"I have This Weight To Lose and Just Can't Seem To Do It...."
+"I have This Weight To Lose..."

 Fad weight loss programs and irresponsible plastic surgery ads just feed the public's appetite for the "easy weight loss solution."
 Pills, plastic surgery, and "miracle" herbal remedies seem the modern equivalent to the "snake oil" of our countries' Old West movies.
-Plastic surgery is not weight loss.
+Plastic surgery is not specifically for weight loss.
 The weight loss component is really best accomplished before your plastic surgery.
 Now cosmetic surgery after that weight loss can really make the results of that weight loss (particularly in those who have lost large amounts of weight) more attractive.
 After bariatric surgery, these operations may be ideal!

 Dr Di Saia Can Offer You: